 Yes.
 The Office of Undergraduate Research hosts a series of workshops to help prepare students for presenting at a research conference.
 One session discusses the basics of creating an abstract with some examples.

 I am a faculty member and I received an email stating that a student indicated I was their research mentor.
 Why did I receive this email?

-Students must indicate a research mentor in their application for the Undergraduate Research Conference.
-You were included in the application for a student who has submitted a proposal for the Conference.
+Students must indicate a research mentor on their application for presenting their project.
+You were included in the application for a student who has submitted a proposal for a research conference or symposium.
 Please contact the student and the Office of Undergraduate Research as soon as possible if you were unaware of this submission.